 Davis follows up The Craft of Lyric Writing with this companion course, Successful Lyric Writing.

 The Songwriters Idea Book: 40 Strategies to Excite Your Imagination, Help You Design Distinctive Songs, and Keep Your Creative Flow by Sheila Davis

 The Songwriters Idea Book includes 40 songwriting prompts to spark your imagination.
 It also delves into the relationship between personality type, brain function, and writing style.

 Lyrics: Writing Better Words for Your Songs by Rikky Rooksby

-If you find lyric writing difficult or don't like your own lyrics, Lyrics should help you gain a creative edge.
-There's very practical advice inside Lyrics: Writing Better Words for Your Songs, including how to channel personal experiences into lyrics, overcome writer's block, imagery and metaphor, avoiding cliches, and much more.
+If you find lyric writing difficult or don’t like your lyrics, Lyrics should help you gain a creative edge.
+There’s outstanding advice inside Lyrics: Writing Better Words for Your Songs, including how to channel personal experiences into lyrics, overcome writer’s block, imagery and metaphor, avoiding cliches, and much more.